Duxah/FreePCB-2/DRC.md

 1) Removing the vertices of colinear segments
 2) The union of similar intersecting copper areas (if the thickness of the side is the same, and the hatching pattern for both contours)
-3) Tearing Test for copper areas without filling (in this case, clearance on different nets appears automatically when creating gerbera files)
+3) Tearing Test for copper areas without filling (for such copper areas clearance on different nets appears automatically when creating gerbera files)

 ![](pictures/torn.png)